draveness/DKNightVersion/README.md

 @property (nonatomic, copy, setter = dk_setTintColorPicker:) DKColorPicker dk_tintColorPicker;
 ```

-DKColorPicker is defined in `DKColor.h` file, receives a `DKThemeVersion` as parameter and return a `UIColor`.
+DKColorPicker is defined in `DKColor.h` file receives a `DKThemeVersion` as the parameter and returns a `UIColor`.

 ```objectivec
 typedef UIColor *(^DKColorPicker)(DKThemeVersion *themeVersion);